One of the many

 Austrian Jewish' youth, Bergen-Belsen

-As I was looking for food (in this nearby farmhouse) I saw something sticking
+I was looking for food (in this nearby farmhouse) I saw something sticking

-a wardrobe.
+out from behind a wardrobe.
 It was a framed photo of Adolf Hitler.
 I took a

 knife

-and slashed it in front of the old farmer
+and slashed it in front of the old farmer.

-.
 That's when he came to me and

-aid, 'Come on, let's get back to the camp.'
+dier said, 'Come on, let's get back to the camp.'
 He didn't want anything to do

-.
+with it.
 I would never have done that under normal circumstances, it was just

-iberated and that a German continued to call us 'sauJude' (1)
+that we were liberated and that a German continued to call us 'sauJude' (1)

-And what do you think the ordinary Germans did when they passed in front of their noses, the emaciated survivors on a death march?, we see :
+think the ordinary Germans did when they passed in front of their noses,

 Roman Halter

-Polish Jewish youth, Pimau to Dresden area
+Pimau to Dresden area

-Image result for roman halterThe progress from Pirnau was very slow, we did something like eight or
+from Pirnau was very slow, we

-s was February 1945.
+nine kilometres a day - this was February 1945.
 We were in our striped

 outfits and, before we left, everybody had a strip shorn in the middle